marcos-jesus/Clipboard-VueJS/README.md

 <h4>
 Language English:<br>

-Clipboard copy and paste a image this lib is simple for use day of day.
+Clipboard copy and paste a image this lib is simple for use day of day.<br>

 This lib came up because of a problem, to render clipboard with control(CTRL) + v.<br>

 Pressing CTRL + V will open the modal, bringing what is on your clipboard.

 <br>